 ARTICLE 37 – SUCCESSORS

 This Agreement shall be binding upon the parties, their successors, and assigns.
-In the event the Employer’s facilities are sold or assigned, the Employer shall notify the Union in writing and give notice to the purchaser or assignee of the existence of, and operations covered by, this Agreement.
+In the event the Employer’s facilities are sold or assigned, the Employer shall notify the Union within thirty (30) calendar days, if possible, in writing and give notice to the purchaser or assignee of the existence of, and operations covered by, this Agreement.

 ARTICLE 38 – SAVINGS CLAUSE